Nuffield College, Oxford: Buildings

-Research
+Academics

 Around a third of Nuffield's fellows hold appointments at the University of Oxford as lecturers, readers or professors.
 In addition, the college fully funds around a dozen "Official Fellowships", which the college views as tenured research professorships (although most also teach on the University's graduate programme), and about a dozen three-year Postdoctoral research fellows.
 The college also houses a number of young scholars who hold distinguished awards, such as British Academy post-doctoral fellowships, some senior research fellows and a group of research-active emeritus and honorary fellows.
 The college also produces works in the Nuffield Election Studies.
 The college is also home to the Centre for Social Investigation, an interdisciplinary research group examining inequalities and social progress in Britain.

 The college was the birthplace of the "Oxford School" of Industrial Relations; it pioneered the development of cost-benefit analysis for developing countries; and it has made a major contribution to the methodology of econometrics.

-Sport
+Student life

-Rowing at Nuffield is in association with the Linacre College Boat Club.
+All Nuffield students are members of the College Junior Common Room.
+Annual traditions include the Nuffield ball and Christmas Pantomime.
+All members of the College enjoy free lunches throughout the year.
+Nuffield fields men's and women's cricket and football teams, and members row for Linacre Boat Club.

 People associated with Nuffield

 Notable students and fellows

-Many prominent people have studied at Nuffield, including Mark Carney, former Governor of the Bank of England, Manmohan Singh, former Prime Minister of India, Geoff Gallop, former Premier of Western Australia and Nicholas Stern, former Chief Economist of the World Bank and President of the British Academy.
+Many prominent people have studied at Nuffield, including Mark Carney, Prime Minister of Canada and former Governor of the Bank of England; Manmohan Singh, former Prime Minister of India; Geoff Gallop, former Premier of Western Australia; Nicholas Stern, former Chief Economist of the World Bank and President of the British Academy; and Jonathan Levin, President of Stanford University.

 Notable fellows have included psephologist David Butler, political philosopher Michael Oakeshott, political theorist and economist G. D. H. Cole, researcher of inequality Tony Atkinson, and statistician David Cox, who served as Warden between 1988 and 1994.
-Among the college's fellows and former fellows are three Nobel Prize laureates, John Hicks, James Mirrlees, and Amartya Sen.
+Among the college's fellows and former fellows are four Nobel Prize laureates, Philippe Aghion, John Hicks, James Mirrlees, and Amartya Sen.

-Visiting fellows include Stephanie Flanders, former BBC economics editor, Tim Harford, author and economist, and George Soros, investor and philanthropist.
+Visiting fellows include Stephanie Flanders, former BBC economics editor; Tim Harford, author and economist; and George Soros, investor and philanthropist.

 In 2008, a third of all economists who were fellows of the British Academy had connections to Nuffield, as did a quarter of all political science, sociology and social statistics fellows.